altmann/FluentResults/README.md

 - [Domain model with a command handler](https://github.com/altmann/FluentResults/tree/master/src/FluentResults.Samples/DomainDrivenDesign)
 - Protecting domain invariants by using for example factory methods returning a Result object
-- Make each error unique by making your own custom Error classes inheriting from Error class
+- Make each error unique by making your own custom Error classes inheriting from IError interface or Error class
 - If the method doesn't have a failure scenario then don't use the Result class as return type
 - Be aware that you can merge multiple failed results or return the first failed result asap